The Secret Garden (2020 film)

-The Secret Garden is a 2020 British fantasy drama film based on the 1911 novel of the same name by Frances Hodgson Burnett, the fourth film adaptation of the novel.
-Directed by Marc Munden and produced by David Heyman, it stars Dixie Egerickx, Colin Firth, and Julie Walters.
-Set in 1947 England, the plot follows a young orphan who is sent to live with her uncle, only to discover a magical garden at his estate.
+The Secret Garden is a 2020 British fantasy drama film based on the 1911 novel of the same name by Frances Hodgson Burnett, the fourth film adaptation.
+Directed by Marc Munden and adapted by Jack Thorne, it stars Dixie Egerickx, Colin Firth and Julie Walters.
+Set in 1947 in England, it follows a young orphan who is sent to live with her uncle, only to discover a magical garden at his estate.

 The Secret Garden was released via premium video on demand in the United States on 7 August 2020 by STXfilms, and opened in theatres in the United Kingdom on 23 October by Sky, who also released the film on the Sky Cinema channels on the same day.

 Plot

 In 1947, Mary Lennox is found abandoned in her home in British India, her parents having died from cholera and her having been forgotten in the turmoil of Partition.
 Mary is sent to her uncle, Lord Archibald Craven's Misselthwaite Manor in Yorkshire, England.
 She is an unpleasant, unkind young girl who has had to repress her own emotions whilst growing up in the Raj.

 Upon arriving, she meets Mrs Medlock, a strict and firm lady who is Lord Craven's housekeeper and servant.
 Mary is instructed to not explore the house and is confined to her room at night.
 There, she meets Martha, a servant who is unsettled by her demands.

 Mary is allowed to leave the house to explore the estate and woods nearby and stumbles upon a stray dog whom she names Jemima.
 Later that night, she hears tiny screams and wailings throughout the corridors only to find Lord Craven's bedridden son, Colin Craven.

 The next day, Mary meets Lord Craven in his study and he tells her to not cause any trouble.
-Mary continues exploring through the forest and finds a hidden garden by climbing a wall.
-Later, on the way home, she calls out to Martha's brother Dickon who fades within the mist of the moors.
-Later she finds Jemima's leg caught in a trap.
-She helps Jemima, freeing her from the trap but the dog runs away into the garden.
-So, Mary continues to explore.
+Mary continues exploring and follows Jemima into the mist.
+When she catches up with Jemima, she finds the dog with its leg caught in a trap.
+She helps Jemima, freeing her from the trap but the dog runs away.
+Mary follows and climbs a wall and falls into the secret garden.

 Mary is then guided by a Robin to a stone statue within the garden which has a key to the garden within it.
 She leaves the garden as Mrs Medlock calls out for her.
 Back at the estate, Mary meets with Colin again as he talks about having a hunchback and not being able to walk.
 She tells him about the garden on the estate but Colin is uninterested.
 Snooping around later, she finds a room with pictures of both Mary's mother and Grace Craven, and she grabs a souvenir, a pearl necklace.